The High Ground (Star Trek: The Next Generation): United Kingdom and Republic of Ireland broadcast

+According to a BBC "Screening Report" dated 1 July 1991, while the episode attempted "to present the moral dilemmas" around "terrorism and the inability of the authorities to come to terms with it", there were "obvious parallels with Northern Ireland and the Middle East that could make for distinct discomfort in scheduling".
+In addition to Data's reference to terrorist-inspired Irish reunification in 2024, there were also more general concerns about the level of violence in the episode (including "indiscriminate shooting on the Enterprise (3 dead) and on the planet", given that it would be broadcast at 6pm, quite possibly close to Christmas.

-In his study of instances when terrorism has worked, Data notes that Ireland was unified in 2024.
-As a result, this episode was not originally shown by the BBC in the United Kingdom, which had previously been attacked by the Provisional Irish Republican Army, due to the conflict in Northern Ireland ongoing at the time known as the Troubles, over remaining within the United Kingdom.
-It was not broadcast in the Republic of Ireland by the Star Trek rights' holder, RTÉ, during the show's run though UK broadcasts were received there.
+Consequently, the BBC decided not to screen 'The High Ground' because "it would be insensitive at this particular time in view of the current situation in Northern Ireland", known as the Troubles.
+It was not broadcast in the Republic of Ireland by the Star Trek rights' holder, RTÉ, during the show's initial run, though subsequent UK broadcasts were received there.
 Initial UK airings were edited and shown for the first time on the satellite channel Sky One on November 29, 1992.
 The episode was broadcast unedited in May 2006 on Sky One and finally shown unedited on BBC Two during the third season's repeats after midnight on September 29, 2007.

+Pearson and Davies write that 'The High Ground' showed that "television drama, rather than unproblematically reflecting dominant assumptions, can debate sometimes challenge them".